aiven/aiven-docs/docs/platform/concepts/byoc.md

 and are accessed by the Aiven management plane via the bastion.
 They are not accessible through the Internet.

-In AWS deployment models, firewall rules are enforced on the subnet level.
-You can integrate your services using standard VPC peering techniques.
-All Aiven communication is encrypted.

 :::note
 Although the bastion host and the service nodes reside in the VPC under your management (**BYOC VPC**), they are not accessible (for example, via SSH) to anyone